omer-faruq/webbrowser.koplugin/README.md

   - PocketBook: `applications/koreader/plugins/`
   - Android: `koreader/plugins/`
   - macOS: `~/Library/Application Support/koreader/plugins/`
-- **Configuration file**: In `webbrowser.koplugin/`, create or edit `webbrowser_configuration.lua` to adjust settings like search engine keys or feature toggles.
+- **Configuration file**: In `webbrowser.koplugin/`, create or edit `webbrowser_configuration.lua` to adjust settings like search engine keys, render modes, or feature toggles.
+You can make a copy of the file `webbrowser_configuration.sample.lua` and rename it to `webbrowser_configuration.lua`, and edit it.
-- **Search the web**: Choose "Web Browser" from the main menu under search category and enter a query in the search dialog.
+- **Search the web**: Choose "Web Browser" from the main menu under the search category and enter a query in the search dialog.
 - **Navigate results**: Tap a result to fetch its Markdown representation or return to the list at any time.
 - **Manage bookmarks**: Save the current page, add manual entries, or revisit stored content through the bookmark dialog.
 - **Save for later**: Use the save action in the viewer to archive the Markdown file in your preferred directory.